-The Vernon Manor is a former hotel in Cincinnati, Ohio with a reputation for being “the place to stay” for traveling musicians.1 It has since been renovated into offices for the Cincinnati Children’s Hospital.
+The Vernon Manor is a former hotel in Cincinnati, Ohio that had a reputation for being “the place to stay” for traveling musicians.
+1 It has since been renovated into offices for the Cincinnati Children’s Hospital.

 The Vernon was facing the possibility of bankruptcy in 1934 10 and was in a dilapidated state by the 1940’s.
-Walter Schott, a local car dealer, purchased the hotel in 1945 and renovated the facility.
-It developed a reputation under Schott’s ownership for hosting traveling musicians, including The Beetles, Bob Dylan, Willie Nelson, Kenny Chesney,1 and politicians, including Presidents Kennedy and Johnson.2
+Walter Schott, a local car dealer, purchased the hotel in 1945 and renovated it.
+The hotel developed a reputation under Schott’s ownership for hosting traveling musicians, including The Beetles, Bob Dylan, Willie Nelson, Kenny Chesney, 1 and politicians, including Presidents Kennedy and Johnson.
+2